DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 - There is reason to believe the child has a criminal history or a history of abusing or neglecting another child.

-DFPS also requires background checks for frequent adult visitors to a CPS foster or adoptive home under the following circumstances:
+DFPS also requires background checks for frequent adult visitors (aged 18 and older) to a CPS foster or adoptive home under the following circumstances:

 - The adult lives in the foster or adoptive home.